-A Canadian painter once said that the quality that makes both dynamite, and art, work, is the technique of compression.
+A Canadian painter once said that the quality that makes both dynamite, and art, work, is compression.

 We can see an excellent example of the power of literary compression in poetry in the famous short poem Ozymandias, published in 1818 by Percy Bysshe Shelley.

 I met a traveller from an antique land